TraCS: Trajectory Collection in Continuous Space under Local Differential Privacy: Preliminaries

 \end{definition}

 If $\mechanism(x)$ is continuous, the probability $\Pr[\cdot]$ is replaced by probability density function ($pdf$).
 Intuitively, Definition~\ref{def:edldp} represents the difficulty of distinguishing $x_1$ and $x_2$ given $y$.
 Lower values of the privacy parameter $\varepsilon \in [0, +\infty)$ mean higher privacy.
-For example, $\varepsilon = 0$ requires $\mathcal{M}$ to map two arbitrary inputs to any output $y$ with the same probability, thus the perturbed output contains no distribution information of the private input, making any hypothesis-testing method to infer the private $x$ powerless.
+For example, $\varepsilon = 0$ requires $\mathcal{M}$ to map two arbitrary inputs to any output $y$ with the same probability, thus the perturbed output contains no distribution information of the sensitive input, making any hypothesis-testing method to infer the sensitive $x$ powerless.